Here are Some of the Best Places to Stay in Edinburgh!

 This adult only hostel is right below Edinburgh Castle to the South – in between the Royal Mile and Grassmarket connected via a variety of stairs.
 Because Castle Rock Hostel is a hostel in Old Town, you’ll be close to all things touristy in Edinburgh.

 Consistently rated as one of the top hostels in Edinburgh, it’s no surprise as to why.
 The facilities are clean and colourful, the staff are friendly, and the vibe is friendly and social – perfect for meeting other adventurers discovering the city!
 Linens and wifi are included, and the hostel has a great lounge with a pool table and jukebox.

 The hostel organizes a variety of events and walking tours so be sure to take advantage of all there is to do.
-Get ready to rock the castle at Castle Rock.
+Check availability for Castle Rock here.

 High Street Hostel – Check Now